YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 FCC ID search: gather information about LoT devices.

+LoTSeeker: scan the target network for IoT devices and detect default, factory-set credentials.

+Censys: automated monitoring LoT.

+Shodan: world’s first search engine for Internet-connected devices.

+Bullguard IoT: find if your device is on Shodan.

+Power/Clock/Reset Glitching: one type of fault injection attack to IoT device

 achieve chip-level security of an IoT device: encypting the JTAG interface.

 Prevent sniff attacks: use encryption protocols ("best option")